Extreme Management Center Version 8.5.5 Release Notes

 Other Upgrade Information

-Immediately after you install version 8.5 on the ExtremeControl engine, the date and time does not properly synchronize and the following error message displays:
+Immediately after you install version 25.05.10 on the ExtremeControlengine, the date and time does not properly synchronize and the following error message displays:

 WARNING: Unable to synchronize to a NTP server.
 The time might not be correctly set on this device.